sateffen/nodgine/docs/faq.md

 No, you can't.
 The reason is, that I think the form of middelware used in systems like express is not the best approach.
-I thought a lot about this decission, because now you'll think about using another library for this job, and it's up to you, but I think middleware should get its own route params for the single route, that it got matched for.
+I thought a lot about this decission, because now you'll think about using another library for this job, and it's up to you.

 ## What is a servelet ##